Research Opportunity Openings

 All interested graduate students must be first accepted by the graduate programs of the Wake Forest University Physics or Computer Science Departments [link] (application deadline - January 15th for the Fall semester).
 When becoming part of the interdisciplinary Computational Biophysics team, the students will work in an area of research using state-or-the-art GPU-optimized MD simulations to study protein and RNA folding and assembly mechanisms.
 Your project is determined by your personal interests and qualifications.
 Your project does not have to be interdisciplinary, and there is a great deal of flexibility.
 To get an idea of the types of problems we tackle, please visit the Research page of the group.

-There are no post-doctoral vacancies at the moment.
+There are no funded post-doctoral vacancies at the moment.
 Please check again later.
+If you are able to provide your own funding or would like to apply for your own funding, please contact Prof. Cho.
 You can also send a CV, including your research interests and experience to Prof. Cho, for future consideration.

 Visiting academics interested in learning about MD simulations or GPUs and developing potential long term collaborations are always welcome.
 Please contact Prof. Cho if you are interested.